Advice and answers from the Teamdeck Team

 Relational functions:

-Use these functions to investigate relations between your data.
-Say you want to take a closer look at the relation between the estimated hours and the actual time spent on given projects.
+Use these functions to investigate the relationship between your data.
+Say you want to look closer at the relation between the estimated hours and the time spent on given projects.
 Ideally, these values would be close to equal.
 These functions allow you to spot patterns and identify alarming cases in your data.

 equal(x,y) - Check whether two values are equal.
 This function returns 1 when the values are equal and 0 when they’re not.